b3nj4m/hubot/docs/adapters.md

 }
 ```

+When you finish transforming, you should call `robot.receive(msg)`.

 ### send(envelope, messages...)

 This is where you take messages from brobbot and send them off to the chat service.